-Inspecting PHA-Owned Units [24 CFR 983.103(f)]
+Inspecting PHA-Owned Units [24 CFR 983.103(f); Notice PIH 2017-21]

-In the case of PHA-owned units, the inspections must be performed by an independent agency designated by the PHA and approved by HUD.
+In the case of PHA-owned units, the inspectionsall required inspections must be performed by an independent entityagency designated by the PHA and approved by HUD.
 The independent entity must furnish a copy of each inspection report to the PHA and to the HUD field office where the project is located.
 The PHA must take all necessary actions in response to inspection reports from the independent agency, including exercise of contractual remedies for violation of the HAP contract by the PHA-owner.